Dobatymo/data-algos/data-structures-and-algorithms.md

 - generalization of 'Dijkstra's algorithm'
 - heuristic search
 - informed search algorithm (best-first search)
-- usually implemented using 'priority queue'
+- usually implemented using: 'priority queue'
 - applications: pathfinding, parsing using stochastic grammars in NLP
 - uses method: 'dynamic programming'

 ## Linear search
 - https://en.wikipedia.org/wiki/Linear_search
-- find element in any ordered seqeunce in O(i) time where i is the index of the element in the sequence
+- find element in any sequence in O(i) time where i is the index of the element in the sequence
+- works on: 'Linked list', 'Array', 'List'
+- has an advantage when sequential access is fast compared to random access
 - O(1) for list with geometric distributed values
 - implemented in c++ std::find (impl. dependent), python list.index

 ## Binary search algorithm
 - https://en.wikipedia.org/wiki/Binary_search_algorithm
 - find element in sorted finite list in O(log n) time where n is the number of elements in list
+- requires: 'Random access'
-- variants: Exponential search
+- variants: 'Exponential search'
-- implemented in std::binary_search, python bisect
+- implemented in 'C++ std::binary_search', 'python bisect'

 ## Naïve string-search algorithm
 - https://en.wikipedia.org/wiki/String-searching_algorithm#Na%C3%AFve_string_search
 - find string in string in O(n+m) average time and O(n*m) worst case, where n and m are strings to be search for, resp. in.
-- implemented in std::search (impl. dependent), python list.index
+- implemented in: 'C++ std::search (impl. dependent)', 'python list.index'

 ## Exponential search
 - https://en.wikipedia.org/wiki/Exponential_search